-I am an experienced, accredited psychotherapist working in private practice in London; face to face and online.
+I am an experienced and accredited psychotherapist and counsellor working in private practice in Central and South West London.
 I provide a safe and confidential space where we can work together to identify, explore and work through things that are troubling you.

-People come to therapy for many different reasons; perhaps you are feeling overwhelmed, anxious, depressed, or stuck, or you are struggling with relationships, or seeking personal development.
+People come to therapy for many different reasons; perhaps you are feeling overwhelmed, anxious, depressed, or stuck, or struggling with relationships or seeking personal growth.
 I adapt my approach to respond to your individual situation and aim to help you to move forwards towards positive and lasting change.

-My approach is warm, compassionate and empathic and I work collaboratively with you to identify any emotions and challenges you may be facing enabling you to feel listened to, accepted and understood.
+My approach is compassionate and empathetic and I work collaboratively with you to identify any emotions and challenges you may be facing aiming to help you to feel heard, accepted and understood.
 I hope to help you to make sense of difficult feelings, events, or patterns of relating; to bring greater awareness to these experiences and to develop a greater understanding of unseen behaviours that may underlie psychological distress.
-In exploring this it may then be possible to address the current and past life experiences to which such feelings and behaviours may relate and in so doing to move forwards towards positive change.
+In exploring this it may then be possible to address the current and past life experiences to which such feelings and behaviours may relate, to try to create different patterns of relating in the therapeutic relationship and outside, and in doing so move forwards towards positive and lasting change.

-- Depression (low mood, sadness, despair, emptiness, isolation, alienation, loneliness).
+- Depression (low mood, sadness, feelings of despair, emptiness, isolation, alienation, loneliness and questions around life direction and meaning).

 - Feelings of anger or frustration.